St. Laurent 2009Current Wines | Wines from 2009

 This wine suits excellently to a festive meal as a companion to a strong red meat dish.

 Reaches its optimum 2 years after the harvest.
-Can be kept for over 5 years.
+Can be kept at least for over 5 years.

 - Drinking Temperature: